The best gold coins to invest in today

 - Global recognition: Government-minted coins are known and accepted by dealers worldwide.
 That familiarity affects how quickly and easily you can sell.

 - Liquidity (ease of converting to cash): Because of standardized weight and purity, dealers don't need to guess what they’re buying.
-Transactions move faster as a result.
+Gold buyback transactions move faster as a result.

 - Government mint credibility: A government guarantee of weight and purity reduces the risk of buying misrepresented metal.